A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Assessing Wildfire Risk of Transmission Lines

-Given a WFPI map for a particular scenario $s$, we approximate the wildfire risk for a given line segment $l$ by combining the geographical information from the WFPI maps with the geographical path of the line segment.
-We denote the set of possible risk values that intersect line segment $l$ by $\mathcal{I}_l$.
-We discuss how to define an aggregate risk value $r_l$ for the overall line segment $l$.
-Note that $r_l$ is different from $R_l$, as it only considers the wildfire risk based on a single WFPI map.
-The risk assignment methods that we examined are summarized in the list below:
+We next consider the task of aggregating the wildfire risk along a longer line segment.
+Considering a WFPI map for a particular scenario $s$, we define the wildfire risk $r_{l,s}$ for a given line segment $l$ and scenario $s$ by combining the geographical information from the WFPI maps with the geographical path of the line.
+We denote the set of small line fragments $d\ell$ that make up the longer line segment $l$ by $i\in\mathcal{I}_l$.
+For each line fragment $d\ell$, we assume that we have access to a wildfire risk $r_{i,s}$, defined according to \eqref{risk1}.
+We propose two different ways of aggregating the risk along the line: \begin{itemize} \item \emph{Maximum risk} defines the wildfire risk $r_{l,s}$ as the maximum wildfire potential value along the line, i.e.,